 As mentioned above, in terms of priority, the AFS must be filed first with the BIR.

 At present, the AFS can be filed with the BIR manually or online.
 Filing manually means physically attending at your local Regional District Office (RDO) of the BIR and filing hard copies of the AFS at the counter.
 Filing digitally can also be done via the BIR’s online filing portal.
 Be sure to check with your local BIR office, in advance, to confirm if they will be open to receiving the AFS (and AITR) via manual filing!

 Depending on how the business is registered with the BIR, many accounting/bookkeeping providers will be able to help their clients by registering for and then filing via the BIR’s online filing system.
-So make sure to ask your accountant or bookkeeper on the most efficient method for filing the Audited Financial Statement in 2022!
+So make sure to ask your accountant or bookkeeper for the most efficient method for filing the Audited Financial Statement in 2022!

 Filing with the SEC

-Once the AFS has been filed with and stamped as officially received by the BIR, the AFS can then be filed with the SEC in accordance with the designated filing deadlines for the SEC (see above).
+Once the AFS has been filed with and stamped as officially received by the BIR, the AFS can then be filed with the SEC in accordance with the designated filing deadlines for the SEC (see here).

 With the emergence of the COVID-19 pandemic, the SEC transitioned to a fully online system for filing various annual reports, including the Audited Financial Statement.